Collaboration

 Coauthors

 I like conducting research with other people, and I've been very lucky to work with many talented, kind scholars across institutions, fields, and countries.
-I encourage you to check out their websites, read their research, and collaborate with them as well.
+Please check out their websites, read their research, and collaborate with them.

 • Yipeng Cheng (Waseda)